-In March 2005 longtime Chiland critics ACT UP Paris disrupted a conference Chiland was attending.
+In March 2005 longtime Chiland critics OUTrans, Groupe Activiste Trans’ – GAT, and ACT UP Paris disrupted a conference Chiland was attending.

 Today, about twelve activists of Act-Up Paris and of the Groupe Activiste Trans’ (GAT) interrupted a conference organized in Sainte Anne and reserved for psychiatrists, registrars in psychiatry, psychologists, students in psychology and other care providers in mental health.
-They were entending to protest against psychiatrization and hatred exerted on trans’gender (transsexuals and transgenders) people by organizers of this conference.
-We wanted to confront our expertise to the one they impose us but the organizers prefered to call upon participants to leave the room from our entrance.
+They were entending to protest against psychiatrization and hatred exerted on transgender (transsexual and transgender) people by organizers of this conference.
+We wanted to confront our expertise to the one they impose us but the organizers preferred to call upon participants to leave the room from our entrance.
 Answering to our invectives on the fact we were not invited, Thierry Gallarda, one of the co-organizers, asked us in an exaspered tone: “Are you Psychoanalyst/Psychiatrist?”

 This colloque was excluding volontarily the most legitimate experts of trans’ issue: trans’ themselves.
 Psychiatrist speak in trans’ stead, psychiatry stigmatises trans’ as the presentations of general aims of this “clinical seminar” demonstrate it.
 We announce that will be entered “gender identity disorders alternatively linked to the field of psychosis” or also “the temactic of taking action and perversion”.
 If you ask to shrinks, trans’ don’t exist out of their presumed mental health systemic disorder.